en

 2. Don’t falsify information

-3. Don’t speak over the interviewer
+3. Don’t interrupt the interviewer

 4. Don’t assume it isn’t an interview